YPF Sociedad Anonima (YPF) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for YPF is $13.24, which is -$3.5 below the current price.
-The public float for YPF is 193.36M and currently, short sellers hold a 3.85% ratio of that float.
-The average trading volume of YPF on March 10, 2023 was 2.62M shares.
+The average price recommended by analysts for YPF Sociedad Anonima (YPF) is $9.31, which is -$1.63 below the current market price.
+The public float for YPF is 193.36M and currently, short sellers hold a 4.13% of that float.
+On March 14, 2023, YPF’s average trading volume was 2.69M shares.

 YPF’s Market Performance

-The stock of YPF Sociedad Anonima (YPF) has seen a 0.09% increase in the past week, with a 0.17% rise in the past month, and a 51.11% gain in the past quarter.
-The volatility ratio for the week is 6.50%, and the volatility levels for the past 30 days are at 5.09% for YPF.
-The simple moving average for the last 20 days is -2.07% for YPF stock, with a simple moving average of 63.58% for the last 200 days.
+YPF stock saw a decrease of -22.03% in the past week, with a monthly decline of -12.15% and a quarterly a decrease of 33.92%.
+The volatility ratio for the week is 7.59%, and the volatility levels for the last 30 days are 5.49% for YPF Sociedad Anonima (YPF).
+The simple moving average for the last 20 days is -15.83% for YPF stock, with a simple moving average of 38.91% for the last 200 days.

 Analysts’ Opinion of YPF